secp256k1-sha256/postgres-compatibility-index/postgres-compatibility-index/readme.md

 # PostgreSQL Compatibility Index (PCI)

-This repository provides a standardized method to evaluate the compatibility of a database system with PostgreSQL 17 using fixed feature categories and scoring rules.
+This repository provides a standardized method to evaluate the compatibility of a database system with PostgreSQL using fixed feature categories and scoring rules.

+PostgreSQL 17 is used for baseline.

 ## Methodology